afewell/AnsibleNSX101/Lab4-Virtual Network Configuration/README.md

 - The installation and configuration of the ESG requires several tasks that interact with multiple NSX Ansible modules.
     - Task 1: Gather vCenter Moids
       - Description:
-        - Before you can deploy a ESG with the `nsx_edge_router` ansible module, you first need to gather the MOIDs for the resource pool (Cluster), datacenter, and datastor you would like the ESG to be provisioned to.
-In this playbook, you will build a single task that gathers all of these MOID values.
-Note that this is more streamlined than the method used in [Lab 3]() where you used a seperate task to gather each MOID independently.
+        - Before you can deploy a DLR with the `nsx-dlr` ansible module, you first need to gather the MOIDs for the resource pool or cluster, datacenter, datastore and management portgroup.
       - [Documentation for the vcenter_gather_moids module](https://github.com/vmware/nsxansible#module-vcenter_gather_moids)
     - Task 2: ESG Creation
       - Description: